genomicsclass/leanpub/manuscript/linear_models_in_practice.md

 #### The mouse diet example

 We will demonstrate how to analyze the high fat diet data using linear models instead of directly applying a t-test.
-We will demonstrate how, ultimately, these two approaches are equivalent.
+We will demonstrate how ultimately these two approaches are equivalent.

 We start by reading in the data and creating a quick stripchart: